 What about arriving late or leaving early?
 You must attend all 4 hours.
 If you arrive late to class or leave early, you will not receive a certificate of completion and will have to repeat the class at a later date.
 You will also be charged for the new class.
 (Plan on arriving 15 minutes early to make sure you have plenty of time to locate the classroom.)

 How do I register?
-Call any Roane State Community College campus for information.
-Registration can be taken by phone, fax or in person at all campus business offices.
+Call 865-481-2031 or any Roane State Community College campus for information.
+Registration can be taken by phone, in person or online.

 What about refunds?
 There are no refunds for this seminar.